CDAT/cdms/docs/source/manual/cdms_2.rst

                  ,  " * ``lon`` is a longitude axis, created by ``cdms.createAxis``."
                  ,  " * ``order`` is a string with value 'yx' (the first grid dimension is latitude) or 'xy' (the first grid dimension is longitude)."
                  ,  " * ``type`` is one of 'gaussian','uniform','equalarea',or 'generic'."
-                 ,  " * If specified, ``mask`` is a two-dimensional, logical Numeric array (all values are zero or one) with the same shape as the grid."
+                 ,  " * If specified, ``mask`` is a two-dimensional, logical Numpy array (all values are zero or one) with the same shape as the grid."

    "``RectGrid``", "``createUniformGrid(startLat, nlat, deltaLat, start-Lon, nlon, deltaLon, order='yx', mask=None)``:"
                  , "Create a uniform rectilinear grid.
 The grid is not associated with a file or dataset.
 The grid boundaries are at the midpoints of the axis values."